laslibs/las-py/README.md

   ```

 - ## Support
-  las_py is an MIT-licensed open source project.
+  las-py is an MIT-licensed open source project.
 You can help it grow by becoming a sponsor/supporter.
 Donate on [Patreon](https://www.patreon.com/bePatron?u=19152008)